mli0603/PolygonMeshVirtualFixture/README.md

 # PolygonMeshVirtualFixture
-An application of the anatomical mesh-based virtual fixture for dVRK.
+This is the offical repo for our work [Anatomical Mesh-Based Virtual Fixtures for Surgical Robots](https://arxiv.org/abs/2006.02415) accepted in IROS 2020.
+We present a framework to automatically generate complex virtual fixtures for arbitrary geometries given a polygon mesh (STL) file.
+The framework is applicable to all CISST based robots, and this repo contains a demo of the anatomical mesh-based virtual fixture for dVRK.
 ![](media/demo_gif.gif)

 If you use our code, please cite